jobayer977/javascript-interview-questions/README.md

 // Bracket notation
 console.log(person['name']);
 ```

  ### 12.3 How can we set an object's prototype in JavaScript ?
- ## How can we set an object's prototype in JavaScript ?

 **Using `Object.create`**
 The `Object.create()` method created a new object and allows you to specify an object that will be used as the new objects' prototype.